Dialogue with a city, a monument, a landscape…

-Activated by performer and choreographer Gilles Viandier, Street Pantone becomes a singular duet in the common space, creating ephemeral monumental installations, in a travelling form, linked to the context, history and identity of heritage places, cities or landscapes invested, interacting with the audience and the inhabitants.
-They evoke the sailor and his sail, the painter and his color, the traveller and his load, the worker on a building site, the architect with his lines and measurements, the faun and a nymph’s veil, Draupadi’s endless sari in Mahābhārata… and also the iconography of bird and snake, opposing forces representing worlds on the margins in Egyptian, Greek and Roman mythology and in the traditional societies of Black Africa.
+Activated by performer-choreographer and architect Gilles Viandier, Street Pantone composes a singular duet in the common space, creating ephemeral monumental installations, in a travelling form, linked to the context, history and identity of heritage places, cities or landscapes invested, interacting with the audience and the inhabitants.
+They can evoke a sailor and his sail, a painter and his color, a traveller and his load, a worker on a building site, an architect with his measurements, volumes, point and line to plane (W. Kandinsky), a faun holding the nymph’s veil, Draupadi’s endless sari in Mahābhārata indian epic… as well as the basic duality of dance between impulse and gravitation , refering to the worlds at margins : sky/ bird and earth/snake from the Egyptian, Greek, Roman mythologies and in the traditional Black Africa societies.

 With Street Pantone, each installation opens a singular time and space for a choreographic performance where the physically and musically (lyrical voice / singing) committed body takes advantage of the site drawing dynamics and evoking multiple symbolics.